top of page

 Improved Audit Trails

-Digital signatures create verifiable audit trails, enabling companies to track who signed a document, when it was signed, and if any changes were made afterwards.
+Digital signatures create verifiable audit trails, enabling companies to track who signed a document, when it was signed, and if any changes were made afterward.
 This transparency is essential for maintaining compliance and enhancing accountability within organizations.

 Digital Signatures in Business Security